 If your dream job is to create beautiful 3D art, but you're not entirely sure where your skills fit in a CG pipeline, never fear.
-Here Jon Neill, Bruce Sutherland and Ewan Wright of AXIS Animation explain the main job roles – what they involve and what skills they need – so you can find the one that suits you and fully tailor your resume and portfolio to help you land that dream job in 3D.
+Here Jon Neill, Bruce Sutherland and Ewan Wright of AXIS Animation explain the main job roles – what they involve and what skills they require – so you can find the one that suits you.

 Character artists are responsible for creating the main focus of any piece: the characters.
 You should have a thorough understanding of anatomy, and the appropriate technical skill and knowledge of relevant software.
 An ideal character artist is someone who can take a model from concept to fully realised CG character with realistic shading and grooming.

 This role requires a skilled artist with a broad background creating different types of assets using both hard surface and sculpted techniques.
 A thorough knowledge of modelling, sculpting, texturing and shading, as well as the ability to troubleshoot technical problems, is a must.
 There are more opportunities to begin your career with an entry-level position as an environment artist.

 Riggers create the joints of a puppet, and animators control the strings that move them.
 Rigging relates most directly to the skeleton and musculature of a model, which animators can then use to bend, contort and direct movements.
 Riggers need a solid understanding of maths, while success as an animator depends more on achieving a sense of rhythm, flow and movement.